 According to Section 15 (1) VerpackG, as a distributor of transport packaging, sales and secondary packaging that does not typically accumulate as waste with private end consumers after use, sales and secondary packaging that is incompatible with the system, sales packaging containing harmful substances or reusable packaging, we are obliged to take back used, completely emptied packaging material of the same type, shape and size as the packaging material we put into circulation free of charge.

 The packaging does not belong in the residual waste, but back into the economic cycle.
-By returning packaging, you are helping to ensure that it is recycled in an environmentally friendly manner in accordance with the requirements of the German Packaging Act (VerpackG) and making it easier to meet the recycling requirements.
+By returning packaging, you are helping to ensure that it is recycled in an environmentally friendly manner in accordance with the requirements of the German Packaging Act (VerpackG) and making it easier to fulfil the recycling requirements.

 § 13 Final provisions and place of jurisdiction